pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 * How does a clone know whether it is the chosen one?

-By the time our program has to ask this question, it can assume that the global `ticket_cost` variable has been set to the cost of the chosen ticket.
+By the time our program has to ask this question, the global `ticket_cost` variable will be set to the cost of the chosen ticket.
 So each clone can compare its own cost to the chosen cost.
 If they're the same, that clone was the chosen one.
+Flipping this round, a `Ticket` clone is *not* the chosen one if its own cost is *not equal to* the chosen ticket's cost.
+In code, this test is

+    self.cost != ticket_cost

+because `!=` is the Python operator for 'not equal to'.

-We can now write the code which hides a ticket clone if it is *not* the chosen one:
+We can now write the code which hides a ticket clone if it is not the chosen one:

 {{< commit define-hide-if-not-chosen-method >}}